Matt-Hays/CS5302/README.md

 - Use `$ git pull origin main` to make a local copy of the main repository.

 - Use `$ git checkout -b <branch-name>` to create a new local branch.
-The hightlighted one is your current working branch.
+The highlighted one is your current working branch.

 - Use `$ git branch -a` to show all branches.